 Our dust collectors and cyclones move too little air to provide good fine dust collection.
 We all know when we put on vacuum hose on the blow port we can blow dust all over but that same hose when sucking will only pickup next to the nozzle.
-Air pulled by a vacuum comes from all directions at once so airspeed drops off at many times the distance squared.
+Air pulled by a vacuum comes from all directions at once so airspeed drops off at over twelve times the distance squared.
 In short, our vacuum lacks the incoming air speed needed to pickup except very close to the nozzle.
 The same is true for fine dust as normal room air currents will blow the fine dust away unless we move a huge volume of air right around the working areas of our tools.
 Those commercial firms that guarantee customer air quality long ago through careful testing and decades of experience developed tables that show exactly how much air we need to move near each of our stationary tools.
 They found most small shop stationary tools need about 1000 cubic feet per minute (CFM) of airflow to have good fine dust collection and only need about 350 CFM for good "chip collection".
-When we add the overhead resistance of our hoods, flex hose, ducting, and filters almost all dust collectors under 3 hp and cyclones under 3.5 hp fail to move this needed 1000 CFM.
+When we add the overhead resistance of our hoods, flex hose, ducting, and filters almost all dust collectors under 3 hp and cyclones under 5 hp fail to move this needed 1000 CFM.

 Air at typical dust collection pressures will hardly compress so duct diameter and resistance sets maximum airflow at a given pressure.
 Most of our ducting and tool ports are too small to carry the needed air volumes.